If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Redstor currently supports the following:

-• Backup of some owner/access details
+• Backup and recovery of some owner/access details

 • Recovery to original location (overwrite)